Learn about groundwater, water well siting, well design and drilling supervision in a humanitarian or development context.

-The course will be run in the field over 4 days including 2.5 days of practical hands on experience of well siting, drilling supervision, pumping tests and water quality sampling, and 1.5 workshop days covering groundwater theory, well siting, borehole design and pumping test data analysis to put this practical experience into context.
+The course will be run over 4 days including 2.5 days of practical hands-on field experience covering field and site assessments; using geophysics for well siting; carrying out water well drilling supervision; and undertaking pumping tests and water quality field testing.
+There are 1.5 workshop days covering groundwater theory, well siting, borehole design and pumping test data analysis to put this practical experience into context.

-This course has been developed as a collaboration between RedR and Cranfield University.
-Course presenters and facilitators are experienced Hydrogeologists and Humanitarians who have worked in
+This course is a collaboration between RedR UK, Cranfield University and Groundwater Relief.
+Course presenters and facilitators are senior Hydrogeologists with extensive international experience.

 DAY 1: SITE ASSESSMENT AND BOREHOLE DESIGN